 -

-Side sleepers needing softer surface comfort
+Side sleepers who want softer surface comfort

 -

-Guest-room setups where “instant comfort” matters
+Guest-room setups where instant comfort matters

 Where it falls short